What Happens During an ASHRAE Level 2 Site Visit

 - Recent commissioning or retro-commissioning reports (if applicable)

-Day One: The Walkthrough
+Day One: The Walkthrough and Data Gathering

 A typical Day 1 looks like this:

-Morning: Kickoff and Building Walk
+Morning: Kickoff and Building Walk (3-4 hours)

-Midday: Systems Deep Dive
+Midday: Building Automation System Deep Dive (2-3 hours)

-- HVAC equipment running outside scheduled hours
+- HVAC equipment running outside scheduled hours (indicating poor occupancy control or manual overrides)

-- Simultaneous heating and cooling
+- Simultaneous heating and cooling (indicating poor control sequencing or stuck dampers)

-- Outdoor air economizer issues
+- Outdoor air economizer issues (damper stuck partially open, outside air sensor malfunction)

-- Pump and fan running when they shouldn’t be
+- Pump and fan running when they shouldn’t be (indicating control problems or failed equipment)

-Afternoon: Targeted Measurement
+Afternoon: Targeted Measurement and Documentation (3-4 hours)

 This is where we actually measure key building system performance with portable instruments.
 The specific measurements vary by building, but commonly include:

-- Light meter readings in representative spaces
+- Light meter readings in representative spaces (checking whether lighting levels match design or are significantly over-illuminated)

-- Spot temperature and humidity readings
+- Spot temperature and humidity readings in different zones (checking for unexpected conditions or control issues)

-- Airflow measurements at key supply registers
+- Airflow measurements at key supply registers using a hot-wire anemometer (checking actual ventilation rates vs. design)

-- Power readings on major mechanical equipment using a clamp meter
+- Power readings on major mechanical equipment using a clamp meter (documenting equipment capacity and state)

-- Domestic hot water temperature measurements
+- Domestic hot water temperature measurements throughout the building

-Day Two (If Needed): Detail and Documentation
+Day Two (If Needed): Detail and Documentation (2-3 hours or full day)

 For buildings under about 75,000 square feet, Day 1 is often enough.
 For larger buildings, more complex mechanical systems, or buildings with multiple use types under one roof, Day 2 is where we finish.
 Day 2 typically covers: